RSS-Bridge/rss-bridge/doc/bridges/InstagramBridge.rst

 - Click on "Fetch/XHR"

+- Refresh web page

 - Click on any item from table with http requests

-- In new fram open "Headers" tab and scroll to "Request headers"
+- In new frame open "Headers" tab and scroll to "Request headers"

 - There will be cookie param will lots of "key=value" text.
 You need the value of "sessionid" key.
 Copy it